akarsh-enciphers/Solutions/index.md

 ### Cross-site Request Forgery <a name="CSRF"></a>

-1. So Threads application is CSRF vulnerable so we can change many things like password,name etc of a victim account just by sending him a malicious html file performing some actions  and if he opens it  then there will be changes in his account without notifying about it.
+1. So Threads application is CSRF vulnerable so we can change many things like password,name etc of a victim account just by sending him a malicious html file performing some actions  and if he opens the html file  then there will be changes in his account without notifying about it.

 2. Like here we can take an example of changing a user's password.
 So we will create a html file which will have an action for changing password for the victim user.
-So when the victim will open or visit that malicious html file in his browser where he is login in the application,his password will get changed automatically with any notification.
+So when the victim will open or visit that malicious html file in his browser where he is login in the application,his password will get changed automatically without any notification.

 3. First just log in as a user.
 I have logged in as a pentester whose password is currently “12345678”.
 ![csrf](/images/csrf0.png)

 4. Now as we have logged in as this user(Pentester) let’s try  changing the password through the user account only on threads app.
 So basically like I am a Pentester user right now and I want to change my password to “12345”.
 So I will just update it in my profile section.
-If I check this request going out of my browser for changing password I get to know that for updating the password the application is using the  **POST** request.
+If I check this request going out of my browser for changing password with the help of BurpSuite I get to know that for updating the password the application is using the  **POST** request.
 ![csrf](/images/csrf2.png)

 5. So currently my Pentester has the password ‘12345’.

 6. As you can see in your outgoing request  for  changing the password the request going out is the  ‘POST’ request.
 Also it was using **password** and **confirm_password** as the hidden  parameters which we knew  while updating the password from the  request going out of our browser.

 7. So as an attacker we know that the http request which will be sent through the browser is a ‘POST’  request to make changes in  the profile section.
-So now what we will be going to do is make an html document which will perform the action of changing the password when it will be executed.
+So now what we will be going to do is make a html document which will perform the action of changing the password when it will be executed.

 8. So the html document for changing the password should contain fields like: